Dog Aggression: Why Is My Dog Acting Out With Aggressive Dog Behavior?

 Why Is My Dog Aggressive?

-- Insecurity – A dog that is shy will bark at other dogs or people for seemingly no apparent reason.
+- Insecurity – A dog that is shy will bark at other dogs or people for no obvious reason.
 As a result of being unsure of itself, the dog will cower in the corner, under tables, or between the legs of its guardian.
-An insecure dog is dangerous because behind it’s shy personality is a lot of aggression which can come out at any given moment.
+In this example, fear and insecurity hide behind a shy personality.
+The result is aggressive behavior.

 - Lack of Socialization – When dogs are puppies, their personalities are developing.
 It’s the job of the dog guardian to teach them the rules.
-A dog’s Basic necessities include basic obedience training, walking on a leash, enforcing structure in the home.
+A dog’s Basic necessities include basic obedience training and walking on a leash.
+This which will enforce structure in the home.
 If this is not done, the dog will believe that he is the alpha of the family and that his job is to protect his human pack.
-Consequently, this aggressive behavior may surface when on a walk by barking and lunging at other dogs or people.
+This aggressive behavior may surface when on a walk by barking and lunging at other dogs or people.

-- Un-Neutered – Dogs that have not been spayed or neutered can show a level of dominance which can quickly turn into aggression.
-When in a pack, dominant behavior can be defined as excessive marking and heavy sniffing.
-Furthermore, when an unaltered dog finds a scent that he likes, he will lock on that dog, sniffing intrusively and possibly mounting.
-As a result, the other dog will try to correct this behavior with a growl or a bite which can escalate into a fight causing injuries to the dogs as well as the humans trying to break it up.
+- Un-Neutered – Dogs that are not spayed or neutered exhibit a strong level of dominance.
+When in a pack, dominant behavior is excessive marking and heavy sniffing.
+When an unaltered dog finds a scent that he likes, he locks on that dog, sniffing intrusively and mounting.
+As a result, the other dog will try to correct this behavior with a growl or a bite.
+This can escalate into a fight causing injuries to the dogs as well as the humans trying to break it up.

 These are only a few indicators that your dog may have aggressive behavior.
-There are countless factors and scenarios which could cause your dog to have these behaviors.
+There are countless factors and scenarios causing your dog to have these behaviors.
 The good news is that these issues can be corrected and maintained with proper training.
 It is extremely important for the guardian to have a strong and present roll in the process.

 Where Can I Find Aggressive Dog Training?

-Our ESS (Enhanced Social Skills) Aggressive Dog Training Program addresses any type of aggression involving dogs or people, lack of social skills and/or boundaries, heavy mounting and severe dominant behavior.
+Our ESS (Enhanced Social Skills) Aggressive Dog Training Program addresses any type of aggression aggression involving dogs or people, lack of social skills and/or boundaries, heavy mounting and severe dominant behavior.